rockman007372/Obsidian-Vault/Round Robin.md

 - FIFO queue
 - Run first task from queue until
 	- quantum elapsed
-	- task gives up CPU / task blocks
+	- task gives up CPU voluntarily / task blocks
 - Task is then placed at the end of the queue **if there are other tasks in queue**
 - Guarantee response time (**no starvation**): bound by (n - 1)q where q is quantum
 - **Timer interrupt** is needed for scheduler to check on quantum expiry